-As an undergraduate student at the University of Sunderland, you’ll belong to a vibrant community of 27,500 students across our North East, London, and Hong Kong campuses.
-You will be taught by a warm and engaging academic staff whose main aim is to help you get somewhere after you’ve completed your degree with us.
+As an undergraduate student at Sunderland, you’ll belong to a vibrant community of 27,500 students across our North East, London, and Hong Kong campuses.
+You'll be taught by warm and engaging academic staff whose main aim is to help you get somewhere after you’ve completed your degree with us.

 For your downtime, you’ll be able to explore everything that the vibrant city of Sunderland has to offer.
 There are plenty of independent bars and restaurants for you to sample and even a couple of sandy beaches to enjoy, whatever the weather!

 The University of Sunderland is based in the North East of England, with excellent transport links to Scotland, Newcastle, Northumberland and beyond, so it's perfect for students looking to explore the best of what the UK offers.

 We have two campuses here, and our city campus sits in the heart of Sunderland so you can reach the shopping centre, restaurants, and bars within minutes.
 Our second location is the Sir Tom Cowie Campus at St Peter's which has a wonderful riverside location perched on the banks of the River Wear.

 St Peter's campus is also a short walk from both Roker and Seaburn beach, with excellent walking routes and views of the coastline.

 What is an undergraduate degree?